Maxz-09/Vikaru-Bot/README.md

 Sell : $1 / 15.000 IDR

-You can buy Bot templates via this WA number:
+You can buy this script via this [Telegram](https://t.me/Maxtream_09)

+Or you can also contact this WhatsApp number :
 ```
 +6289508899033
 ```

 Get file :